Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Conclusion

 \section{Conclusion}

 In this paper, we have presented the use of MMS with three factors (f1)-(f3) for finding approximately the shortest path joining two points along a sequence of bundles of line segments.
-Path planning for autonomous robots in unknown environments using MMS improves running times in the comparison with that using Li and Klette's technique.
-To make an autonomous robot move effectively, we will concentrate on improving the function of ranking open points in the future.
-Similarly, MMS can be used efficiently for autonomous robots moving on terrains.
-That will be the subject of another paper.
+These factors involve the partitioning of the sequence of bundles, establishment of the collinear condition, and updating of shooting points.
+Numerical experiments in Python showed that the path planning for autonomous robots in unknown environments using MMS improves running time in the comparison with that using the technique introduced by Li and Klette in~\cite{BinhAnHoai2021}.
+If we consider the overall context of the autonomous robot problem, the reduction of running time is about 2.88\%.
+However, when focusing on solving the SP problem for bundles of line segments, the running time of Algorithm~\ref{alg:path_planning} using MMS significantly decreases by about 64,46\% of that using the technique of Li and Klette.
+Furthermore, the convergence rate of MMS is more favorable compared to Li and Klette's technique.
+In our future work, we will concentrate on improving the function of ranking open points to make an autonomous robot move effectively.
+Similarly, MMS can be used efficiently for autonomous robots moving on terrains, as it works well for bundles in 3D, that topic we will explore in the next paper.